thecwlzone/thecwlzone-4.0/content/posts/2021/03/23/why-i-will-not-be-part-of-the-global-mrna-experiment.md

 Good DNA, vigorous regular exercise, vitamin and mineral supplements and a (mostly) non-junk food diet have kept me in pretty good condition.
 I believe I can continue to rely on my healthy innate immune system for now.

-### The recovery rate from the COVID virus is > 95% for just about everybody.
+### The recovery rate from the COVID virus is > 95% for just about everybody

 The fatality rate is derived from CDC data on this page, but it's pretty obscure reading.
 [Dr. John Ioannides](https://metrics.stanford.edu/people/john-ioannidis) of Stanford University confirms the number (7).
 In any event, fatalities in Colorado are NOT across the board by age (1):